kumahq/kuma-website/docs/docs/draft/documentation/README.md

 The `Dataplane` entity includes a few sections:

-- `type`: must be `Dataplane`.
+* `type`: must be `Dataplane`.
-- `mesh`: the `Mesh` name we want to associate the data-plane with.
+* `mesh`: the `Mesh` name we want to associate the data-plane with.
-- `name`: this is the name of the data-plane instance, and it must be **unique** for any given `Mesh`.
+* `name`: this is the name of the data-plane instance, and it must be **unique** for any given `Mesh`.
 We might have multiple instances of a Service, and therefore multiple instances of the sidecar data-plane proxy.
 Each one of those sidecar proxy instances must have a unique `name`.
-- `networking`: this is the meaty part of the configuration.
+* `networking`: this is the meaty part of the configuration.
 It determines the behavior of the data-plane on incoming (`inbound`) and outgoing (`outbound`) requests.
-  - `inbound`: an array of `interface` objects that determines what services are being exposed via the data-plane.
+  * `inbound`: an array of `interface` objects that determines what services are being exposed via the data-plane.
 Each `interface` object only supports one port at a time, and you can specify more than one `interface` in case the service opens up more than one port.
-    - `interface`: determines the routing logic for incoming requests in the format of `{address}:{dataplane-port}:{service-port}`.
+    * `interface`: determines the routing logic for incoming requests in the format of `{address}:{dataplane-port}:{service-port}`.
-    - `tags`: each data-plane can include any arbitrary number of tags, with the only requirement that `service` is **mandatory** and it identifies the name of service.
+    * `tags`: each data-plane can include any arbitrary number of tags, with the only requirement that `service` is **mandatory** and it identifies the name of service.
 You can include tags like `version`, `cloud`, `region`, and so on to give more attributes to the `Dataplane` (attributes that can later on be used to apply policies).
+  * `gateway`: determines if the data-plane will operate in Gateway mode.
+It replaces the `inbound` object and enables Kuma to integrate with existing API gateways like [Kong](https://github.com/Kong/kong).
+    * `tags`: each data-plane can include any arbitrary number of tags, with the only requirement that `service` is **mandatory** and it identifies the name of service.
+You can include tags like `version`, `cloud`, `region`, and so on to give more attributes to the `Dataplane` (attributes that can later on be used to apply policies).
-  - `outbound`: every outgoing request made by the service must also go through the DP.
+  * `outbound`: every outgoing request made by the service must also go thorugh the DP.
 This object specifies ports that the DP will have to listen to when accepting outgoing requests by the service:
-    - `interface`: the address inclusive of the port that the service needs to consume locally to make a request to the external service
+    * `interface`: the address inclusive of the port that the service needs to consume locally to make a request to the external service
-    - `service`: the name of the service associated with the interface.
+    * `service`: the name of the service associated with the interface.

 ::: tip
 On Kubernetes this whole process is automated via transparent proxying and without changing your application's code.
 On Universal Kuma doesn't support transparent proxying yet, and the outbound service dependencies have to be manually specified in the [`Dataplane`](#dataplane-entity) entity.
 This also means that in Universal **you must update** your codebases to consume those external services on `127.0.0.1` on the port specified in the `outbound` section.